 - 1. Submit a completed RichmondCC application and Residency Application. - 2.
 Submit official copies of transcripts from all secondary and post-secondary institutions or a copy of GED transcript, if applicable. - 3.
-Completed or exempted out of the following prerequisites: MAT 003 Tier 2, MAT 043, or MAT 052 and ENG 002 or ENG 011 - 4.
-Submit RichmondCC Nursing Program Application in addition to the general admissions application.
+Completed or exempted out of the following prerequisites: MAT 043 and ENG 011.

+- 4. Submit RichmondCC Nursing Program Application in addition to the general admissions application.
 Nursing Program Applications can be found on the RichmondCC website under the Associate Degree Nursing Program information. - 5.
 Submit proof of successful completion of a state-approved CNA program and Nurse Aide I listing. - 6.
 Schedule an appointment with a counselor to complete the TEAS, once a counselor has determined that minimum requirements are met. - 7.
 Submit a physical examination completed by a licensed physician, nurse practitioner, or physician's assistant on the form provided by RichmondCC.
 The applicant must show physical and psychological ability to perform normal nursing duties.
 Physical examination and lab data should be no more than three months old at the time of initial enrollment.
-Annual TB test results and proof of current

-CPR certification must be submitted.
-Findings from the physical examination are not used to determine admission status.

-8. Students are responsible for obtaining their own health insurance policy as desired.
+Annual TB test results and proof of current CPR certification must be submitted.
+Findings from the physical examination are not used to determine admission status. - 8.
+Students are responsible for obtaining their own health insurance policy as desired.
 Neither RichmondCC nor the affiliating institutions are responsible for medical expenses incurred as a result of illness or injury sustained during class, lab, or clinical experiences (e.g., strained back, needle-stick).